datopian/ckan-cloud-docker/DEPLOYING.md

 * `main = "example.com"`
   This is the domain for which Let's Encrypt will generate a certificate for

+---

-In addition to Let's Encrypt specific configuration, there is one more line you need to adjust:
+In addition to SSL specific configuration, there is one more line you need to adjust:

 * `rule = "Host:example.com"`
   This is the domain name that Traefik should respond to.
 Requests to any other domain not configured as a `Host` rule will result in Traefik not being able to handle the request.